SMOLKEYS/debugDescriptions/README.md

-# mbd
+# mdbb
-Gives all mindustry blocks a description.
+Gives all mindustry debug blocks a name and description.